jostmey/NakedTensor/README.md

 # Naked Tensor

-This is a bare bottom example of *TensorFlow*, a machine learning package put together by Google.
+This is a bare bottom example of *TensorFlow*, a machine learning package published by Google.
 You will not find a simpler introduction to it.

 In each example, a straight line is fit to some data.
 The slope and y-intercept of the line are determined using gradient descent.
 If you do not know about gradient descent, check out the Wikipedia page ([link](https://en.wikipedia.org/wiki/Gradient_descent)).